M-Nitsche/BeeWatch/README.md

  (Andrea Bartos)

 While researching possible evaluation metrics, we quickly came to realize that there are many variations to the two numerical metrics average precision (AP) and average recall (AR).
 AP can be defined as the area under the interpolated precision-recall curve.
 AR is the recall averaged over all IoU ∈ [0.5,1.0].
 Mean average precision (mAP) is defined as the mean of AP across all K classes.
-Accordingly, Mean average recall (mAR) is defined as the mean of AR across all
+Accordingly, mean average recall (mAR) is defined as the mean of AR across all
 K classes.
 According to literature, Pascal VOC Challenge's mAP is considered the standard metric for evaluating the performance of object detectors, which is identical to COCO's mAP @ IoU=.50.
 [32]
 With our use case in mind, we decided to adopt average precision at IoU=0.5 as the evaluation metric for our model.
 Our goal is to be able to quantify the number of bees within a given time period.
 To fulfill this objective, the bounding box does not necessarily have to perfectly match the ground truth.
 For this reason, we decided to keep the IoU at 0.5 and not set a higher threshold.
 Since there is only one class (K=1), the two metrics mAP and AP are equivalent in our case.